Senator John McCain, Dead at 81

 McCain told several people before he died that he did not want President Trump to be invited to his funeral.
 Presidents Obama and George W. Bush, meanwhile, have reportedly asked to deliver eulogies.
 The drama of McCains’s request — or more importantly, Trump’s reaction to it — means that McCain’s criticism of the president will probably live on and become amplified as the senator’s death dominates the news.
 In that way, McCain will be able to run the news cycle, and annoy a U.S. president, one final time from the grave.

-He’ll also get to annoy Democrats in death.
+He’ll also irritate Democrats in death.
 His now-vacant Senate seat will be filled by whoever Arizona’s Republican governor, Doug Dacey, chooses to appoint for the remainder of McCain’s term.
-Had McCain resigned before June, the seat would have been filled via a special election this fall, but his decision to hold on to his seat has allowed the GOP to hold on to it as well.
+Had McCain resigned before June, the seat would have been filled via a special election this fall, but his decision to hold on to his seat has allowed the GOP to hold on to it.

 This post has been updated throughout.